tynist/alx-higher_level_programming/0x06-python-classes/README.md

 -   Directory: `0x06-python-classes`
 -   File: `0-square.py`

- Done?
-Help Check your code Get a sandbox

 ### 1\.
 Square with size

-mandatory

 Write a class `Square` that defines a square by: (based on `0-square.py`)